 PROCESURES FOR CLASSES/GROUPS:

-#1 - Upon entering the building clients will wash their hands and have their temperatures taken.
+#1 - Upon entering the building clients will wash their hands.
 Clients will also be asked health related questions and questions regarding contact with individuals who show COVID-19 symptoms.
 If a client is exhibiting any symptoms they will be sent home.

 #3 - All clients and staff will wear a face mask at all times.
 A face will be provided if necessary.

 #4 - Computer use will be limited to two clients per station.
 After use of the computer the surfaces will be cleaned and disinfected.

 #5 - There will be no eating during classes/groups.

 #6 - Because the spread of COVID-19 is less likely in the outdoors, it is encouraged to have groups outside.